 To start a claim, you must file a notice of civil claim with the court within 180 days from the date a grant of probate or administration is issued by the probate registry.
 (The grant confirms the will is legally valid and can be acted on.)
 If you bring the claim more than 180 days after the grant is issued, the opportunity to change the will is likely lost.
 If you want to make a claim, you should talk to a lawyer immediately.

 You must also serve the claim on each of the defendants within 210 days of the grant being issued.
 The defendants in a wills variation claim include any surviving spouse, any children of the will-maker, all beneficiaries named in the will, and the executor.

 In general, time limitations are strictly enforced by the courts.
 But there are sometimes exceptions.
 For example, if an executor didn’t give you proper notice of their intention to apply for probate, then the limitation period may not apply.
 If this sounds like your circumstance, you’d best speak to a lawyer straight away.

 Step 4.
 Consider trying to resolve the claim outside of court

 When you set a court date, you typically don’t see the judge the next day.
 Or even the next month.
 Trials can take a very long time to resolve.

 Even if you’ve started a wills variation claim, it may be possible to settle the dispute outside of court.
 This involves coming to an agreement with the other party about what’s fair.
 A case can be settled any time before the judge gives their reasons for judgment.

 Wills variation claims are often settled at a mediation.
 Mediation is less formal than going to court and much less expensive.
-See our information on mediation to learn more about the process.
+Here, we explain how mediation works.
 If the mediation is successful, you’ll enter into a settlement agreement, which will resolve the dispute.

 What if I want to leave my spouse or child out of my will?